energysistem/manuals/42505-Energy-eReader-SlimHD/en/09-principales-aplicaciones.md

 **Books**

-Here all the books stored in the internal memory and external microSD card is displayed.
+You will find here all the books stored in the internal memory and external microSD card.

 Use the navigation keys to scroll through folders, press the selection button to enter into folders or open a book, or press the key again to exit or go back.